Pore-scale imaging of hydrogen and methane storage in fractured aquifer rock: The impact of gas type on relative permeability: Materials and methods

-\begin{enumerate} \item {Prior to experimental measurements, the fractured sample was dried in an oven overnight at 40$^{\circ}$C. The core was then wrapped in aluminum foil to prevent leakage of hydrogen gas through rubber sleeve.} \item{A dry cylindrical fractured rock sample was placed inside a Viton rubber sleeve and loaded in the flow cell.} \item{The confining pressure of 15 bar was applied around the sample with deionized water using a high pressure reciprocal Confining pump (Teledyne ISCO Reaxus, USA) to secure the sample in position.} \item{A dry scan of entire length of the sample was obtained using X-ray CT scanner. } \item{25 wt$\%$ potassium iodide (KI) brine solution was injected through the sample at volumetric flow rate of 5 ml min$^{-1}$ using Brine pump to saturate the fracture.} \item{The flow system was pressurized with KI brine (25 wt$\%$) upto 100 bar while maintaining 15 bar difference between inlet and confining fluid pressures} \item{Absolute permeability: The core was flooded with brine at several constant flow rates ranging from 0.1 ml min$^{-1}$ to 1 ml min$^{-1}$.
+\begin{enumerate} \item {Prior to experimental measurements, the fractured sample was dried in an oven overnight at 40$^{\circ}$C. The core was then wrapped in aluminum foil to prevent leakage of hydrogen gas through rubber sleeve.} \item{A dry cylindrical fractured rock sample was placed inside a Viton rubber sleeve and loaded in the flow cell.} \item{The confining pressure of 1.5 MPa was applied around the sample with deionized water using a high pressure reciprocal Confining pump (Teledyne ISCO Reaxus, USA) to secure the sample in position.} \item{A dry scan of entire length of the sample was obtained using X-ray CT scanner. } \item{25 wt$\%$ potassium iodide (KI) brine solution was injected through the sample at volumetric flow rate of 5 ml min$^{-1}$ using Brine pump to saturate the fracture.} \item{The flow system was pressurized with KI brine (25 wt$\%$) upto 10 MPa while maintaining 15 bar difference between inlet and confining fluid pressures} \item{Absolute permeability: We report liquid permeability as a reference for absolute permeability, rather than gas-phase values, to avoid the influence of gas slippage.
+Gas permeability can vary with gas type due to the Klinkenberg effect, leading to overestimation.
+As shown by \citet{Klinkenberg1941} and \citet{Letham2016}, liquid permeability provides a more accurate estimate of the absolute permeability.
+The core was flooded with brine at several constant flow rates ranging from 0.1 ml min$^{-1}$ to 1 ml min$^{-1}$.
 Absolute permeability was then determined using Darcy's law as described in equation \ref{permeability}.
 The pressure gradient was monitored at steady-state using a Keller-33PDX pressure transducer.
-Given the extended duration of the experiments—spanning several days—and the potential for slight alterations in fracture morphology under high-pressure flow conditions, we measured the absolute permeability prior to each set of experiments with different gases.
-The measured permeability values were 8.5 D for hydrogen, 7.7 D for methane, and 3.5 D for nitrogen.}
+Given the extended duration of the experiments spanning several days and the potential for slight alterations in fracture morphology under high-pressure flow conditions, we measured the absolute permeability prior to each set of experiments with different gases and used it for obtaining relative permeability.
+The measured permeability values were 23 D for hydrogen - Run1 and 8.5 D for hydrogen - Run2 , 7.7 D for methane, and 3.5 D for nitrogen.
+This protocol ensures that relative permeability calculations for each gas system are normalized against its corresponding fracture geometry which minimizes the effect of fracture evolution.
+While absolute permeability variations between gas systems indicate some morphological changes occurred between experiments, the static boundary condition assumption remains valid within each individual relative permeability experiment.
+Furthermore, such changes in absolute permeability have been shown to have minimal impact on the shape of relative permeability curves \cite{Eliebid2024}}.